Semester 1 Credit Value: | 20 |

 - Be able to think about the histories of women, children, people of colour, adolescents and LGBT people as part of the wider post-war and Cold War history of the British state.

 The large % of independent study promotes self-directed learning and the effective use of primary and secondary literature.
 PIP seminar teaching encourages the close analysis of primary source material and the development of critical thinking and historical empathy.
 Online asynchronous discussions allow students to participate in class in a different way if they are less confident in PIP seminars.
-Recorded lecture materials provide scaffolding for student learning while preserving time in seminars for student discussion and analysis of primary sources and set reading, ensuring all students have a basic understanding of the topic and can participate in discussion.
+In-person lectures provide scaffolding for student learning while preserving small-group seminars for student discussion and analysis of primary sources and set reading, ensuring all students have a basic understanding of the topic and can participate in discussion.
+Making student presentations pre-recorded online rather than scheduling them in seminar preserves seminar time, assists students who are anxious about giving presentations and creates valuable resources for other students.

 The format of resits will be determined by the Board of Examiners